 We find references to the individuation process in Jung's entire work.
 However the essential books for understanding this concept are:

-(Both books can be ordered from Amazon com by clicking their titles.)
+(Both can be ordered from Amazon.com by clicking the titles.)